 Our experienced technicians service equipment ranging from heavy duty, industrial scales in harsh environments to high precision lab balances in controlled environments.

 Each calibration performed includes a certificate, along with an “as found”, “as left” weight or measurement.
-We offer torque wrench calibration, pressure gauge calibration, micrometer calibration, and caliper calibration.
+We can help with torque wrenches, pressure gauges, micrometers, and calipers.
 Please see below or contact your local Michelli office for a complete list of our capabilities.

 Need ISO 17025 Accredited Calibration?